Acetolyne/flowcat/README.md

 //@marvin Create happy() function to define things that make you happy.
 ```

-Now when we run flowcat we can specify the regex in the argument as ```-m "//@marvin"``` to get all of Mavin's tasks and ```-m "//@Arthur"``` to get a list of Arthur's tasks.
-All tasks should be a comment in your code in PHP your line should start with ```\\``` in python and other laguages it will need to start with a ```#```
+Now when we run flowcat we can specify the regex in the argument as ```-m "@marvin"``` to get all of Mavin's tasks and ```-m "@Arthur"``` to get a list of Arthur's tasks.

-Note that flowcat will not recurse into hidden directories anymore, this caused a bug when parsing folders that had a .git directory.
-If you need to you can specify those directories in the -f argument to get the todo items from there but there should be no need to parse hidden directories.
-If there is a need please put in a feature request on GitHub.
+If you do not run flowcat init after you have downloaded it then there may be some issues as flowcat will not ignore any files or folders and will recurse into .git and other hidden directories.

 ### OPTIONS
 ```